Table of Contents

 Hypertrophic cardiomyopathy is the most common cause of ventricular fibrillation in patients under 30 years old.
 Takotsubos cardiomyopathy increases the risk of developing Torsade de Pointes.
 Takotsubos (AKA broken heart syndrome) is associated with acute heart wall weakness and is often associated with severe stress.

 Some patients have a naturally long QT interval.
 The QT interval is measured on an ECG strip from the start of the Q wave to the end of the T wave and represents the depolarization and repolarization of the ventricles of the heart.

-Electrolyte imbalance can lead to arrhythmias anywhere in the heart.
+Electrolyte imbalance can lead to heart arrhythmias.
 The heart is most sensitive to low levels of potassium (hypokalemia), calcium (hypocalcemia), and magnesium (hypomagnesemia).

 Digitalis toxicity may result from the excessive use of or an abnormal reaction to the drug and increases the risk of developing monomorphic ventricular tachycardia.

 Pathology and Pathophysiology of Ventricular Tachycardia

 Ventricular tachyarrhythmias are abnormal, potentially deadly arrhythmias caused by an abnormal ectopic contraction in the ventricle.
-The condition may be benign if the ectopic signal is regular and stationary and the cardiac output is maintained.
-However, if the signal moves around the ventricle, or if the rate changes rapidly, then arrhythmia could rapidly result in cardiovascular collapse and death.
+The condition may be benign if the ectopic signal is regular and stationary, and the cardiac output is maintained.
+However, if the signal moves around the ventricle or the rate changes rapidly, then arrhythmia could rapidly result in cardiovascular collapse and death.
 The most common cause of VT is ischemic change after coronary artery disease or a myocardial ischemic event due to scar formation.

 The normal electrical signal slows as it passes through the scar tissue, which allows the surrounding ventricle to repolarize.
 The slowed signal depolarizes the repolarized ventricular tissue before the supraventricular signal can pass through the ventricular conduction fibers.

 The ectopic beat causes the ventricle to beat very fast (greater than 100 beats per minute) and out of sequence with the atria.
 The result is a drop in cardiac output and, potentially, sudden death.
 If the rapid ventricular contraction rate is tolerated, then arrhythmia may cause cardiomyopathy over time.